Dublin: The arts

 Handel's oratorio Messiah was first performed at Neal's Music Hall, in Fishamble Street, on 13 April 1742.

-There are several theatres within the city centre, and various well-known actors have emerged from the Dublin theatrical scene, including Noel Purcell, Michael Gambon, Brendan Gleeson, Stephen Rea, Colin Farrell, Colm Meaney and Gabriel Byrne.
+There are several theatres within the city centre.
+Various well-known actors have emerged from the Dublin theatrical scene, including Noel Purcell, Michael Gambon, Brendan Gleeson, Stephen Rea, Colin Farrell, Colm Meaney, and Gabriel Byrne.
 The best known theatres include the Gaiety, Abbey, Olympia, Gate, and Grand Canal.
 The Gaiety specialises in musical and operatic productions, and also opens its doors after the evening theatre production to host a variety of live music, dancing, and films.
-The Abbey was founded in 1904 by a group that included Yeats with the aim of promoting indigenous literary talent.
-It went on to provide a breakthrough for some of the city's most famous writers, such as Synge, Yeats himself and George Bernard Shaw.
-The Gate was founded in 1928 to promote European and American Avant Garde works.
-The Grand Canal Theatre is a newer 2,111 capacity theatre which opened in 2010 in the Grand Canal Dock area.
+The Abbey was founded in 1904 by a group that included Yeats to promote indigenous literary talent.
+It went on to provide a breakthrough for some of the city's most famous writers, such as Synge, Yeats himself, and George Bernard Shaw.
+The Gate was founded in 1928 to promote European and American avant-garde works.
+The Grand Canal Theatre is a newer 2,111-capacity theatre that opened in 2010 in the Grand Canal Dock area.

 Apart from being the focus of the country's literature and theatre, Dublin is the focal point for much of Irish art and the Irish artistic scene.
 The Book of Kells, a world-famous manuscript produced by Celtic monks in AD 800 and an example of Insular art, is on display in Trinity College.
-The Chester Beatty Library houses a collection of manuscripts, miniature paintings, prints, drawings, rare books and decorative arts assembled by American mining millionaire (and honorary Irish citizen) Sir Alfred Chester Beatty (1875–1968).
-The collections date from 2700 BCE onwards and are drawn from Asia, the Middle East, North Africa and Europe.
+The Chester Beatty Library houses a collection of manuscripts, miniature paintings, prints, drawings, rare books, and decorative arts assembled by American mining millionaire (and honorary Irish citizen) Sir Alfred Chester Beatty (1875–1968).
+The collections date from 2700 BCE onwards and are drawn from Asia, the Middle East, North Africa, and Europe.